kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

     p.ProjectName AS [Project Name],
     p.IsActive AS [Current IsActive],

-    -- Budget utilization percentage
+    -- d.Budget utilization percentage
     CASE
-        WHEN p.Budget > 0 AND p.ActualCost IS NOT NULL
+        WHEN p.d.Budget > 0 AND p.ActualCost IS NOT NULL
-        THEN CAST(ROUND(p.ActualCost / p.Budget * 100, 2) AS VARCHAR) + '%'
+        THEN CAST(ROUND(p.ActualCost / p.d.Budget * 100, 2) AS VARCHAR) + '%'
         WHEN p.ActualCost IS NULL THEN 'Not Available' ELSE '0%'
-    END AS [Budget Utilization],
+    END AS [d.Budget Utilization],

     -- Days elapsed since project start
     DATEDIFF(DAY, p.StartDate, GETDATE()) AS [Days Active],